Past Board Members

 Joshua Farley is Associate Professor of Community Development & Applied Economics and Public Administration and a fellow at the Gund Institute for Ecological Economics at the University of Vermont.
 Josh earned a B.S. in biology from Grinnell College, a Masters in International Affairs from Columbia University, and a Ph.D. in Agricultural, Resource and Managerial Economics from Cornell University.
 He is a renowned ecological economist who works to integrate social, human, and natural capital.
 Josh continues to advance the field of ecological economics and foster the next generation of economists and community development professionals.
 Joshua also serves as a member of the Earth Economics Advisory Group.

+Joshua's board service began in 1997 with the initial establishment of Earth Economics.
+He served as Board Chair and in various support capacities for over 18 years and still serves in our Advisory Group.
 Trained as a planner, architect, and engineer, Joshua has focused most of his career on endeavors that shift investment towards greater societal resilience and sustainable business practices.
-He has 15 years of executive-level experience with consulting firms in California and Washington, has executed complex planning projects, and has directed capital projects up to $300 million in scale.
-He has recently been engaged with natural capital economics and resilience projects in Colorado, New York, the Midwest, the Gulf Coast, and California.
-Joshua now manages his own business, Myoonet, which provides integrated systems and production capability to deliver complete modular data centers and network infrastructure.
+He has over 25 years of executive-level experience with planning and technical consultancies.
+He has been engaged with natural capital economics and resilience projects in Colorado, New York, the Midwest, the Gulf Coast, and California.
+Joshua is CEO of Myoonet, Inc., which provides low-carbon-footprint data centers and network infrastructure to support next-generation internet services.